 NOTICES AND WAIVERS OF NOTICE

 All notices of meetings required to be given to any member or Director may be given in writing by mail, e-mail, fax or other reliable source or communication to his/her last address as it appears on the books of the Association.
 Such notice shall be deemed to be given at the time when the same shall be mailed or otherwise dispatched.

 These Bylaws may be amended, altered, changed, added to or repealed by the favorable two-thirds (2/3) vote of the members in good standing of the Association who cast votes as long as at least 2/3 of the membership votes on the proposal if such proposal is fully explained prior to, or within, the mailed or emailed ballots.
-However, no amendments may be made to these Bylaws which would contradict, restrict, or otherwise conflict with any of the restrictions recorded for the Subdivisions included within the jurisdiction of this Association.
+However, no amendments may be made to these Bylaws which would contradict, restrict, or otherwise conflict with any of the Restrictions recorded for the Subdivisions included within the jurisdiction of this Association.